 In particular they need to recognise and promote good practice and ensure that robust mechanisms are in place to understand individuals’ experience of their services.

 (But how . when board members are being made directors of the private companies that run the organisation, so a conflict of interests, between their duty to make profits, and their own salaries and that to make changes )

 CQC reminds providers of their own duties to monitor how they use powers derived from the Act (see the Code of Practice) and their duties under the Health and Social Care Act 2008 to demonstrate how they have learned lessons from practice and have made consequent improvements.

 This is an area that CQC will focus on in the next 12 months in its regulatory activity.

 (But there is no accountability for breach of these duties.
-Even if so severe they warrant a public enquiry, as with Staffordshire Health Trust, it will be fined and go into administration the loss set off against other assets.)
+And they monitor them and their overriding duty now is to make profit.
+Even if breach is so severe it warrants a public enquiry, as with Staffordshire Health Trust, it will be fined and go into administration the loss set off against other assets.)

 (c) The NHS Commissioning Board, local authorities, clinical commissioning groups and specialist commissioners must commission services that guarantee a person’s dignity, recovery and participation.